helloworld-sys/Capstone/README.md

 I aim to develop a web application that enables clients to effortlessly browse a company page, facilitating the scheduling of appointments and communication through the platform.

 Audience:
-The primary audience for this project is the construction company for which the web application is being developed.
+The primary audience for this project is the Appraisal Company for which the web application is being developed.

 Users:
-Clients seeking a property appraisal services, who will utilize the application to find and engage with a suitable construction company for their needs.
+Clients seeking a property appraisal services, who will utilize the application to find and engage with the tax sale company for their needs.

 Content Outline:
 Pages and Elements: